EPCCed/cirrus-ex-spack/README.md

 These repo contains configurations for the centrally installed version of spack.
 The configuration is set using environment variables.
 The user can easily override these configurations to a custom directory.

-The archer2 repo folder contains patches for broken or non-existent packages on ARCHER2.
+The cirrus repo folder contains patches for broken or non-existent packages on cirrus.

 ## Using spack